What happens to the filing date of an international application submitted to a non-competent receiving Office?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-When an international application is submitted to a non-competent receiving Office, the filing date can be retained if the applicant meets certain criteria outlined in the Patent Cooperation Treaty (PCT).
-Specifically, for a filing date to be recognized, the application must satisfy certain formal requirements.
-These include the submission of a request form, payment of required fees, and other elements specified in the PCT regulations.
+When an international application is submitted to a non-competent receiving Office, the filing date can still be retained if the applicant meets specific criteria.
+This is governed by the procedures outlined in the Patent Cooperation Treaty (PCT).

 Subscribe